-One way to reduce water usage at home and save more money on water, especially in the bathroom is to turn off the tap when brushing your teeth.
+One way to reduce water usage at home and save more money on water, especially in the bathroom, is to turn off the tap when brushing your teeth.
 Don’t keep the tap running if you are not using it.
 If your faucet leaks, you may need to replace a washer.
 Taking care of leaks will save on water bills and your plumbing long-term.

 Reduce your water consumption in the kitchen by ensuring you install environmentally friendly appliances.
 Water-efficient fittings on taps will use less water.
 If you need to defrost food items, leave the food in the refrigerator overnight or use the microwave.
 You waste gallons of water per minute by trying to defrost under the running tap.

 Using the right-sized pots will eliminate the overuse of cooking water.
 And any leftover moisture can be used for the garden.

 Recycle water bottles and fill them up for drinking water instead of using a new cup every time.
 Fewer cups mean less cleaning up and less water use.

-When cleaning dishes, using a dishwasher is more energy-efficient than hand washing to reduce water consumption.
+When cleaning dishes, using a water-efficient dishwasher is more energy-efficient than hand washing to reduce water consumption.
 Manually washing uses more running water.
-It is best to ensure your appliance is filled up so you can clean more dishes in one go rather than having to use the machine multiple times.
+It is best to ensure your appliance is filled up so you can clean more dishes in one go rather than using the machine multiple times.

-You should only ever use your washing machine with a whole load of laundry.
+You should only use your washing machine with a whole load of laundry.
 Using cold water with a cycle also helps save money on your water bill.
 Purchase appliances with a 5-star energy rating tend to be more energy-efficient and lower energy costs.

-Plants require water to grow, but constantly using the garden hose to water your garden can affect your water bill.
+Plants require water to grow, but using the garden hose to water your garden can affect your water bill.
 You could save money and the environment by keeping greywater aside and using it to water plants and gardens.
 Greywater is from baths, washing machines, and sinks.
-Not the best to consume, but it is an alternative to feeding your garden and cleaning.
+Not the best to consume, but it is a water-saving alternative to feeding your garden and cleaning.